Bonita C. Stewart

 Bonita Kaye Coleman Stewart (born Coleman, 1957) is an American marketing and sales executive, consultant, media personality and author.
 In 2011 she became the first black woman to be named vice president at Google; as of 2019 she serves there as VP of Global Partnerships.
 She is the co-author (with Jacqueline Adams) of A Blessing: Women of Color Teaming Up to Lead, Empower and Thrive.

+Career

 Prior to joining Google, Stewart was an executive at IBM and Daimler Chrysler.
 Earlier in her career she co-founded Nia Enterprises, an online publishing, research and marketing services company and One Moment in Time, a formal wear rental company for women.

 In addition to her role at Google, Stewart serves on a variety of corporate and non-profit boards, including the American Ballet Theatre's Project Plié and the Harvard Club of New York.

 Education

 Stewart received a Bachelor of Arts in Journalism from Howard University, followed by a Master of Business Administration from Harvard Business School.